0x0manish/sollens/README.md

 ## Application Flow

-1. **Authentication Flow**
+1. **Wallet Connection Flow**
-   - User authenticates using Civic Auth
+   - User connects a wallet using Wallet Adapter
-   - System verifies authentication state
+   - Connection state is maintained across pages
    - Profile data loads with reliable image handling
    - Smooth transition to dashboard with no white flash